 The history of Seoul is an incredible journey back into thousands of years.
 The city has managed to keep and preserve incredible architectural masterpieces although a large part of them have been torn to the ground and restored again.
 I had already seen one of the palaces in the capital and I was eager to visit this one – the most beautiful, according to everyone.

-Donhwamun Gate – this is the main gate at the Changdeokgung Palace entrance.
+Donhwamun Gate is the main gate at the Changdeokgung Palace.
 Initially, it has been built in 1412 during the reign of King Taejo.

 Donhwamun Gate